 At one point the couples were chatting after dinner.
 It was dark and people were yawning so everybody decided it must be very late.
 When they discovered it was only 8:30, everybody got a good laugh.
 A thoughtful discussion followed about how hard we live life and yet often forget to nurture the things that matter most to us because we are just too busy, stressed, selfish or just plain worn out.

 Throughout the week people napped, read books, chatted about their children and other things that were just silly.
 They also soaked in the sun, played in the water, ate together and spent time learning from each another.

-Here are a few lessons they learned while on the boat:
+Here are a few lessons they learned about how to invest in marriage while on the boat: